Counter-Terrorism CoordinatorRole of the Counter-Terrorism Coordinator, most recent activities and press material

 Foreign fighters and returnees

 Since March 2013 the Counter-Terrorism Coordinator has regularly briefed the Council on the issue of foreign fighters and returnees, with particular regard to those travelling to Syria and Iraq.
-In December 2013, the Coordinator presented a report identifying four areas where EU support to member states would be particularly important.
+In June 2013, the JHA Council adopted a package of 22 measures related to foreign fighters, suggested by the CTC.
+As a follow up, in December 2013, the Coordinator presented a report identifying four areas where EU support to member states would be particularly important.

 During 2014, the Counter-Terrorism Coordinator has regularly submitted to the Council progress reports on the implementation of measures agreed by the ministers, as well as proposals for future work.
 In addition, he has met with authorities from third countries and international institutions, to discuss the threat and identify possible areas of cooperation.